 But the Crown Prosecution Service later said it would review all the material held by police about phone hacking at the NoW.

-A fresh investigation into phone hacking followed after Scotland Yard received "significant new information".
+A fresh investigation followed after Scotland Yard received "significant new information".

-Police said they were contacting almost 4,000 people whose names appear in documents seized in 2005.
+Police said they were contacting almost 4,000 people whose names appeared in documents seized in 2005.